 David Shapiro is a New York-based USPAP-compliant fine art appraiser and advisor.
-A Certified Member of the Appraisers Association of America with a Certification in Postwar and Contemporary Art, an Accreditation in Impressionist and Modern Art, and a practice in fine art broadly, Mr. Shapiro appraises art for purposes including insurance, tax, and collateral loans and frequently serves as an expert on art valuation for litigated matters.
-As an advisor, Mr. Shapiro facilitates purchases and sales of art in both retail and auction markets, with transactions ranging from blue-chip woks by artists such as Basquiat, Calder, de Kooning, and Warhol to emerging artists.
+A Certified Member of the Appraisers Association of America with a Certification in Postwar and Contemporary Art, an Accreditation in Impressionist and Modern Art, and a practice in fine art broadly, Mr. Shapiro appraises art for purposes including insurance, tax, and collateral loans.
+As an advisor, Mr. Shapiro facilitates purchases and sales of art in both retail and auction markets, with transactions ranging from blue-chip woks by artists such as Jean-Michel Basquiat, Alexander Calder, Willem de Kooning, Sam Gilliam, Bob Thompson, Andy Warhol to emerging artists.

 Mr. Shapiro has spoken on the art market and art valuation for organizations including ArtTable, AXA XL Insurance, Chubb, Gallagher Insurance, the Hartford, Lloyd’s Market Association, with the International Underwriting Association, Markel Insurance Company, the New Art Academy, the New Art Dealers Alliance (NADA), Private Risk Management Association (PRMA), Sotheby’s Institute of Art, and Talbot AIG.
 He has also served as a juror for the Armory Show.
 Mr. Shapiro is a Committee Member for the New York Metro chapter of PRMA and a member of the Professional Advisors to the International Art Market (PAIAM).
 His comments on the art market are regularly included in publications such as ARTnews, Artsy, Bloomberg Law, and the New York Times.